CDC: As omicron spread, unvaccinated were 5 times more likely to get infected than boosted adults

 But what does “up to date” mean?
 The health body has a specific definition for the term.
 On this page of the CDC’s website, it states, “Up to date means a person has received all recommended COVID-19 vaccines, including any booster dose(s) when eligible.”

-Depending on which vaccines you got, you’ll have either had two (Moderna or Pfizer) or one (Johnson & Johnson) doses and then an additional booster dose after that.
+Depending on which vaccines you got, you’ll have either had two doses (Moderna or Pfizer) or one dose (Johnson & Johnson), and then an additional booster dose after that.
 Recipients of the Moderna or Pfizer vaccine should get their booster at least five months after their second shot, and recipients of the J&J vaccine should get their booster at least two months after their initial shot.
 Adults who have received both the primary and booster doses can consider themselves “up to date” per CDC guidelines.